Remote Destinations

 Like Ittoqqortoormiit, Qaanaaq is a hunting village in polar bear country.
 There is not a lot of information about traveling to present day Qaanaaq and my snapshots above are considered very comprehensive.

 History of this region is extremely well documented by academics and a group of individuals that called themselves polar “explorers.”
 See writings of Knud Rasmussen, Jean Malaurie, Fridtjof Nansen, and Peter Freuchen among many others.
 The ambition to go to Qaanaaq and the surrounding communities back in the day was often called “Ultima Thule” - the extreme limit of human discovery.
-My scouting expedition was completed in September - October timeframe and I will be returning to Qaanaaq and Savissivik in spring 2024. with up to four people in waves.
+My scouting expedition was completed in September - October timeframe and I will be returning to Qaanaaq and Savissivik in spring 2025. with up to four people total in multiple 7-10 day waves.

 The tourism sector is almost nonexistent unlike what you will experience in the Ilulissat stopover.
 However, life here is very authentic to the traditions and that’s what makes Qaanaaq magical.
 Life is much slower here.